vancluever/terraform-provider-acme/docs/resources/certificate.md

 * `dns_challenge` (Optional) - The [DNS challenges](#using-dns-challenges) to
   use in fulfilling the request.
-* `recursive_nameservers` (Optional) - The recursive nameservers that will be used to check for propagation of DNS challenge records.
+* `recursive_nameservers` (Optional) - The recursive nameservers that will be used to check for propagation of DNS challenge records, in addition to some in-provider checks such as zone detection.
 Defaults to your system-configured DNS resolvers.
 * `disable_complete_propagation` (Optional) - Disable the requirement for full
   propagation of the TXT challenge records before proceeding with validation.
   Defaults to `false`.